Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

       nid000004
       ```

-1. Copy an MPI application source and workload manager (WLM) batch job files to the UAI.
+1. Copy an MPI application source and WLM batch job files to the UAI.

 1. Compile an MPI application with the UAI.
 Launch application as batch job (not interactive) on compute node(s) that have not been designated, already, for reboots once an NCN is shut down.